GreenComfyTea/CHaiDNN/README.md

 8. Select **Empty Application** and click **Finish**.

+9. Download CHaiDNN from the Xilinx repository. <a href="https://github.com/Xilinx/CHaiDNN">Link</a>.
+Beware of changes!
+When this guide was written the last commit to the master branch was ad3be78 from Oct 23, 2018.

 9. From **Project Explorer** Pane, Right Click on the `src` directory under the created project and click **Import**.
    The **Import wizard** appears.